kraftp/aura_website/_posts/2015-5-19-homepage.md

 ---
 ### About Us

 The Association for Undergraduate Research Advancement is an alliance of undergraduate research organizations devoted to fostering a national undergraduate research community.
-This website is currently in development by Peter Kraft of HCURA and Nishant Jain of YURA.
+This website is currently in development by Nishant Jain of YURA and Peter Kraft of HCURA.
 It is hosted on [Github](https://github.com/kraftp/aura_website)!

-Thanks!